Villa Beer

 15 July 1885 – 8 January 1967

-Born in Baden bei Wien in 1885, Josef Frank studied architecture at the Vienna University of Technology from 1904–1908 under Professors Carl König and Max Fabiani.
-As early as mid-1910, before graduating with a doctorate in engineering, he was hired to design various exhibition spaces.
-Among other things, he designed home furnishings as well as exhibition furniture for the Museum of East Asian Art in Cologne.
-These early interior designs made it clear that Frank had his own personal conception of modernism.
-He did not want to design architectural spaces bounded by the laws of symmetry and rhythm.
-Rather, he tried to fracture the connection between architecture and interior by placing pieces of furniture in the rooms seemingly at random, dispensing with paneling, instead using minimalist wall treatments that allowed the rooms to serve as more or less neutral containers.
+Born in 1885 in Baden near Vienna, Josef Frank studied architecture at the Technical University in Vienna from 1904 to 1908, under Carl König and Max Fabiani.
+As early as mid-1910, even before completing his doctorate (Dr. techn.), he was being commissioned to design exhibition spaces.
+Among other projects, he designed exhibition furniture for the Museum of East Asian Art in Cologne and various home interiors.
+Frank’s early interior designs already made it clear that he had his own distinctive understanding of Modernism.
+In his designs, he sought to dissolve the tight bond between architecture and interior decoration by scattering furniture seemingly at random within the rooms, dispensing with paneling, and opting instead for minimalist wall treatments that allowed spaces to function as more or less neutral containers.

 1912 to 1932